orbismobile/docker-nginx-jenkins-android/README.md

 ERROR: WARN - Crashlytics had a problem uploading the distribution.
 Project is inactive
 SOLUTION: Imeplementing crashlytic correctly in your project and generate a crash to active the app in crashlytics darshboard.

+## COMMON ERRORS WHEN WORKING WITH GOOGLE CLOUD
+Make the server port is available, usually the default available por is 80

 [1]: https://hub.docker.com/_/nginx/
 [2]: https://hub.docker.com/r/jenkins/jenkins/